Automate Budget Planning Using Linear Programming

 Automate the decision-making process for the yearly budget allocation of an International Logistics Company.

-In the Logistics industry, companies often need to invest in IT capabilities, modern handling equipment or additional warehouse space to improve the efficiency of their operations.
+In the Logistics industry, companies often need to invest in IT capabilities, modern handling equipment or additional warehouse space.

-In this article, we will design a simple linear programming model with Python to automate this decision-making process considering the…
+In this article, we will design a simple linear programming model with Python to automate this decision-making process, considering

 • Return on investment of each project after three years (€)